 However, to qualify, you must have a good credit score and not be in default on your tax payments.

-Tax Relief From the IRS
+5. Tax Relief Programs From the IRS

 If you have a large debt and cannot afford to pay it, the IRS will help you find a plan that will work for you.
 The IRS can reduce your penalties by reducing your total tax debt.
 Penalty abatement can save you a significant amount of money over time.

 This tax relief program is available to individuals who have fallen behind on their payments and need help to catch up.
 You can even apply for a penalty abatement through your local IRS office.

 The best part is that requesting this tax aid program is entirely free.This tax relief program is available to individuals who have fallen behind on their payments and need help to catch up. #taxrelief Click To Tweet

 Starting in 2024 everyone is required to send 1099-K tax forms to users who have more than $600 in transactions.
 The 2021 pandemic relief law lowered the threshold from $20,000 and 200 transactions to $600.

 So if you have over $600 in transactions get ready to file for the upcoming tax year.